rodor-repo/ThreeJS/docs/BENCHTOP_GUIDE.md

 2.  **Siblings (Fillers & Panels)**: If a base cabinet has fillers or panels attached (also as children), the benchtop automatically expands to cover them.
 3.  **Upward Updates**: When a child filler or panel is resized, it triggers an update on the parent cabinet's benchtop.
 This ensures the benchtop always matches the combined width of the cabinet and its fillers.
 4.  **View Integration**: Benchtops are assigned to the same `viewId` as their parent, ensuring they are grouped correctly in the `ViewManager`.
+5.  **Independent Benchtops**: Benchtops can also exist independently (without a parent).
+In this case, they have a `benchtopHeightFromFloor` property to control their vertical position.

 ---